 There is a limit of 21 documents on 'current orders' per reader per day.
 If documents are returned then other orders may be made, as long as the number of documents in use does not exceed 21.
-These limits may be raised in exceptional circumstances, at the discretion of the Production Manager
+These limits may be raised in exceptional circumstances, at the discretion of the Document Production Co-ordination Manager